Energy & Environment, Tax, Transportation

 Gabe Rozsa is a Managing Director at Prime Policy Group who specializes in energy, environment and infrastructure issues.

-Gabe’s most recent Capitol Hill experience was as Environmental Counsel on the Republican staff of the House Science Committee and Staff Director of its Energy Subcommittee.
-In those roles, he assisted members of the Committee with the planning, preparation and staffing of hearings relating to a variety of energy and environmental issues, as well as work on comprehensive energy legislation, energy-related provisions of the 2002 Farm bill, authorizing legislation for the creation of the Department of Homeland Security, and providing counsel on a broad range of environmental, energy and science issues of interest to Committee Chairman Sherwood L. Boehlert (R-NY), a leader of the House Republican moderates.
+Gabe previously served as Environmental Counsel on the Republican staff of the House Science Committee and Staff Director of its Energy Subcommittee.
+In those roles, he assisted members of the Committee with the planning, preparation and staffing of hearings relating to a variety of energy and environmental issues, and providing counsel to Committee Chairman Sherwood L. Boehlert (R-NY), a leader of the House Republican moderates.

-Gabe previously served as Counsel to Republican Members of the House Public Works and Transportation Committee (renamed the Transportation and Infrastructure Committee in 1994).
+Earlier in his career on Capitol Hill, he served as Counsel to Republican Members of the House Public Works and Transportation Committee (subsequently renamed the Transportation and Infrastructure Committee).
 In that capacity, he advised Members on a variety of water related issues tied to Federal environmental and resource development programs.
-During his more than nine years with the Committee, he served as a lead Republican counsel to the subcommittee during the last major reauthorizations of the Clean Water Act (1987) the Superfund hazardous waste cleanup program (1986) four major Army Corps of Engineers authorization bills (1986, 1988, 1990 and 1992), the Energy Policy Act (1992), the Oil Pollution Act (1990), the Robert T. Stafford Disaster Relief and Emergency Assistance Act (1988), as well as issues related to the Tennessee Valley Authority and the National Dam Safety Program.
+During his more than nine years with the Committee, he exercised legislative responsibility on the Republican staff during the last major reauthorizations of the Clean Water Act, the Superfund hazardous waste cleanup program, four major Army Corps of Engineers authorization bills, as well as other issues related to the Committee’s jurisdiction.

-Gabe also previously served as a Senior Vice President to one of the largest Washington government relations firms.
+In between those two congressional positions, Gabe served as a Senior Vice President to one of the largest Washington government relations firms.
 There, he provided a full spectrum of services, from providing comprehensive Washington representation on legislative and regulatory issues of importance to a variety of public and private sector clients.
+He started his career with the Army Corps of Engineers, where he served in several capacities as an attorney at the Corps’ headquarters, including as the Assistant Counsel for Legislation in the Office of the Chief Counsel, and in the Directorate of Real Estate, in the areas of legislation, congressional affairs and administrative appeals.

-He holds a Masters of Law in environmental law from the George Washington University, a Juris Doctorate from Washington University and a Bachelor of Arts degree from the University of Virginia.
+Gabe holds a Masters of Law in environmental law from the George Washington University, a Juris Doctorate from Washington University and a Bachelor of Arts degree from the University of Virginia.
+He has taught as an adjunct professor in the Graduate School of Political Management at George Washington University.
+He is a native of Hungary, having immigrated to the United States during the 1956 Hungarian Revolution, and he is active in the Hungarian-American community, serving on the boards of two prominent national organizations, including previously as Chairman of the Board of the Kossuth Foundation.
 Gabe resides in Fairfax, Virginia with his wife, Daphne, and has three grown sons.